Louis Heaton Pink Houses: Development

-Disinvestment of the Pink Houses
+Disinvestment

 NYCHA properties, including the Pink Houses, used to be a reliable option for its residents and people in need and used to combat the slums in the city.
 In 2000, the government decided to disinvest in NYCHA and took billions of dollars away from the agency.
 As a result of disinvestment, many of the residents have faced issues with living safely and comfortably in the Pink Houses.
 In one case, residents of the complex were not able to get heating during the winter.
 Even though the boilers were fully functioning, the people in charge of running the building did not want to turn the boiler on and many residents had to use multiple blankets to keep warm during the freezing temperatures which impacts their social determinants of health.
 In another incident, a resident complained about how lights in the stairway had not been functioning for at least three years, contributing to one of the many factors that has encouraged violent crime, weapons, and drugs in the Pink Houses.
 Not only has safety been affected, but daily errands such as collecting the mail has now also come into question.
 The mailboxes have not been functioning for a good number of months, creating the inconvenience of forcing residents from multiple floors of the complex to go to the local post office to collect their mail.
 The falsely certified lead based paint inspections throughout the building in 2015, the city has been forced to reinvest billions into all of the housing projects of New York including the Pink Houses which had 582 current work orders, and 92 outstanding department of building violations in 2015.